najamelan/pharos/README.md

 ### Limitations

-- only bounded and unbounded channel as backend (for now)
+- only bounded and unbounded channel as back-end (for now)
-- [`Events`] is not clonable right now (would require support from the channels we use as backends, eg. broadcast type channel)
+- [`Events`] is not clonable right now (would require support from the channels we use as back-ends, eg. broadcast type channel)
 - performance tweaking still needs to be done
 - pharos requires mut access for most operations.
 This is not intended to change anytime soon.
 Both on [notify](Pharos::notify) and [observe](Observable::observe), the two main interfaces, manipulate internal